spolivin/rearden/README.md

 # Rearden

-**Rearden** is a Python package that provides a faster and more convenient way of carrying out data science and getting insights from machine learning algorithms.
+**Rearden** is a Python package designed for usage inside Jupyter Notebooks that provides a faster and more convenient way of carrying out data science and getting insights from machine learning algorithms.
 Making use of the functionality of the most popular libraries for data analysis (`pandas`, `numpy`, `statsmodels`), data visualization (`matplotlib`, `seaborn`) and grid search (`scikit-learn`), it enables reaching the conclusions about the data in a quicker and clearer manner.

 ----